unicode-org/message-format-wg/exploration/default-registry-and-mf1-compatibility.md

 > The following options do not have default values because they are only to be used
 > as overrides for locale-and-value dependent implementation-defined defaults.

-The function `:time` has following additional options:
+The function `:time` has following options:
 - `hourCycle` (default is locale-specific)
   - `h11`
   - `h12`